openframeworks/ofBook/chapters/OOPs!/chapter.md

-##• 6.1 - make even more Objects from your Class
+##make even more Objects from your Class
 In this part of our OOPs! tutorial **[KL: I simplified two statements into one for concision.]** we'll demonstrate an automation process to create objects from our previously built class.
 We'll create more **[KL: "We'll create" works better than "we'll be creating."
 This is an example of verb tenses I've been changing.
 It's shorter and clearer.]**  objects by using arrays like we did in part 2.1 but this time we'll have to do some minor changes:

 	ofBall** myBall;   // an array of pointers of type ofBall